astropy/astropy/docs/coordinates/observing-example.rst

     import numpy as np
     import matplotlib.pyplot as plt
     from astropy import units as u
+    from astropy.time import Time
     from astropy.coordinates import SkyCoord, EarthLocation, AltAz

+    #supress the warning about vector transforms so as not to clutter the doc build log
+    import warnings
+    warnings.filterwarnings('ignore',module='astropy.coordinates.baseframe')

     m33 = SkyCoord.from_name('M33')
     bear_mountain = EarthLocation(lat=41.3*u.deg, lon=-74*u.deg, height=390*u.m)